-We ran a Sendmail 8.13.4 server and varied the backing store for the /var/mail directory which contains user mailboxes.
-We used a 2.8Ghz Xeon with 2GB as the client and a 1.7Ghz Pentium 4 with 1GB of RAM as the server.
-The /var/mail directory was stored on a dedicated 7200RPM Maxtor 40GB IDE disk.
-We did not run Sendmail through our monitor, because it does not access the mail files.
+Using an identically configured machine as a client, we ran a Sendmail 8.13.4 server and varied the backing store for the /var/mail directory, where user mailboxes are stored.
+We did not run Sendmail through the Amino monitor, because it does not access the mail files.
 Instead, it delegates that task to the local mailer.
-For the VANILLA configuration, we used the default local mailer.
+We used the default local mailer for the VANILLA configuration.
 To provide isolation and an approximation of atomicity, the local mailer performs locking and complex checks (e.g., repeatedly calling stat to ensure that the file does not change).
 To ensure that mail is not lost (i.e., provide durability), the local mailer calls fsync after writing the message.
 These checks are unnecessary under Amino, as our file system transparently provides isolation to applications, without the need for explicit locking calls or repeated checks.
-We wrote a simple mailer replacement that uses an Amino transaction to provide ACID properties for the AMINOTXN configuration.
-Moreover, thanks to the use of transactions, our delivery agent is six times shorter than the default local mailer (72 lines vs. 441 lines); yet ours provides stronger consistency guarantees.
-The STRACE and AMINOTRACE configurations monitored the mail.local program.
-The DEVNULL configuration discarded the message.
+Instead of using the default local mailer, we wrote a simple replacement that uses an Amino transaction to provide ACID properties for the AMINOTXN configuration.
+The Amino mailer is only 78 lines long, which is less than one fifth of the local mailer's 450 line delivery function, because the transaction abort primitive removes the need for specialized error handling code.

-We developed a Perl script that stress tests the mail server by continuously sending mail using 32 concurrent threads.
+For our benchmark, we developed a Perl script that stress tests the mail server by continuously sending mail.
 We created a pool of 100 users to receive the mail, and each message had a randomly selected recipient.
 The messages sizes were normally distributed with a mean of 5,993 bytes and a standard deviation of 4,166.
 We chose the size parameters based a 2.5%-trimmed mean of our non-spam email for the past year.
 The test begins with a 60 second warmup period, in which the test runs without measurement to avoid startup effects.
 After the warmup, messages are sent for five minutes, and we record the mean achieved rate.